chiragmoradiya4948/AWS-Design-Lab/AWS - RDS MySQL Auth using Kerberos and AD/main.md

 Now RDS database is also configured with AD & Keyberos authentication.

-#### Step 14: Connect your RDS instance with your any of instance within VPC, & login with local Admin(Remember this is not keyberos Auth).
+#### Step 14: Connect your RDS instance with your any of instance within VPC, & login with local Admin(Remember this is not Kerberos Auth).
 ####
 <img src="/AWS - RDS MySQL Auth using Kerberos and AD/Images/AWS KB 10.png" width="auto" height="auto" style="border:5px double black;"
      alt="Application Load Balancer"